ForestAdmin/documentation/getting-started/development-workflow.md

 {% tab title="Express Sequelize" %}
 {% hint style="danger" %}
 This is the documentation of the `forest-express-sequelize` agent that will soon reach end-of-support.
-`forest-express-sequelize` v9 is replaced by [`@forestadmin/agent`](https://docs.forestadmin.com/developer-guide-agents-nodejs/) v1
+`forest-express-sequelize` v9 is replaced by [`@forestadmin/agent`](https://docs.forestadmin.com/developer-guide-agents-nodejs/) v1.

-Check your agent type and version and read on or switch to the right documentation.
+Please check your agent type and version and read on or switch to the right documentation.
 {% endhint %}
 {% endtab %}

 {% tab title="Express Mongoose" %}
 {% hint style="danger" %}
 This is the documentation of the `forest-express-mongoose` agent that will soon reach end-of-support.
-`forest-express-mongoose` v9 is replaced by [`@forestadmin/agent`](https://docs.forestadmin.com/developer-guide-agents-nodejs/) v1
+`forest-express-mongoose` v9 is replaced by [`@forestadmin/agent`](https://docs.forestadmin.com/developer-guide-agents-nodejs/) v1.

-Check your agent type and version and read on or switch to the right documentation.
+Please check your agent type and version and read on or switch to the right documentation.
 {% endhint %}
 {% endtab %}